gem/oq-engine/doc/engine/What's-new.md

 NRML 0.5, and NRML 0.4 may be deprecated.
 In that case a conversion script to convert input files from NRML 0.4 to NRML 0.5 will be provided.

-7. For the first time, *hazardlib officially supports Python 3*.
-We are testing it with Python 3.4 using the Travis continuous integration system and we are committed to keep it compatible both with Python 2.7 and Python 3.4 and higher for the foreseeable future.
+7. For the first time, *hazardlib supports Python 3*.
+The support is at the beginning and the C-level speedups do not compile yet.
+However, we already testing hazardlib with Python 3.4 by using the Travis continuous integration system and we are committed to keep it compatible both with Python 2.7 and Python 3.4 and higher for the foreseeable future.
 There is no plan to abandon Python 2.7 any time soon, but there is a plan to extend the support for both Python 2.7 and Python 3.4+ to risklib and the engine.
 However, this will be a long term and low priority process: do not expect anything definitive before 2016.

 8. It is now possible to pass string parameters to GSIM classes, directly from the XML representation of the logic tree.
 This is